The Oval

 The Kia Oval has been home to Surrey Cricket Club since 1845 and you can delve into its history in the club museum.
 Home to memorabilia from the early days through to now, the museum lets you wander through this famous old ground’s history.

-You will also pass through the members pavilion as part of your Kia Oval tour, where decades of history is on show.
+You will also pass through the members’ pavilion as part of your Kia Oval tour, where decades of history are on show.

 Did you know: (5 interesting facts!)